-This program is two to three weeks of intensive training and socialization followed by extensive transfer instruction.
-It is primarily designed to enrich your dog's (and your) quality of life.
+These programs are two, three, or 4 weeks of intensive training and socialization followed by extensive transfer instruction.
+Which program is right for you depends on many factors.
+During the training evaluation we will identify the right program for you once we have a thorough understanding of your dogs' personality and behavioral issues.
+We will take into account the degree of training, if any, your dog has had and what your specific goals are.
+The programs are primarily designed to enrich your dog's quality of life (and yours).
 Do you find yourself leaving your dog home because his behavior is embarrassing in public?
 Do you have a lack of control or is your dog aggression toward people or other dogs?
 Do you just not have the time?
 If any of these questions apply to your situation, this is the program for you.
 This is the best training available for incorrigibles although every dog will excel upon completion.

-Our training program will get you exactly what you are looking for - control at all times.
+Our training program will get you exactly what you are looking for - cooperation and control at all times.
 The way we train is a two step process.
-First I train your dog then I transfer the training to you and the family and instruct you in how to maintain the training for life.
+First we train your dog then we transfer the training to you and the family and instruct you in how to maintain the training for life.

 Your dog will stay with us for the initial in-board training period.
 We will work with your dog daily to achieve a first command response under any level of distraction.
-I generally train in several steps.
-First I show your dog the behaviors I want through gentle guidance into the various positions and movements.
-I reward what I want and ignore all else until s/he understands the commands.
+We generally train in several steps.
+First we show your dog the behaviors we want through gentle guidance into the various positions and movements.
+We reward what we want and ignore all else until s/he understands the commands.

-I then instill a work ethic wherein your dog will develop a certain urgency to comply.
-I do this through physical and verbal rewards such as sweet talk and calm gentle stroking.
-At the same time I begin to whittle away at behaviors that I don't want by giving light corrections verbally and through the leash.
-These are not meant to hurt or in any way intimidate but rather to start to bend your dog's will and begin to set up a dominant/subordinate relationship.
+We then instill a work ethic wherein your dog will develop a certain urgency to comply.
+We do this through physical and verbal rewards such as sweet talk and calm gentle stroking.
+At the same time we begin to whittle away at behaviors that we don't want by giving light corrections verbally and through the leash.
+These are not meant to hurt or in any way intimidate but rather to give the dog some negative feedback that begins to bend your dog's will toward cooperation and to set up a dominant/subordinate relationship.

 The final step is what sets me apart from other trainers.
-I call it the proofing stage.
-This is where I use bigger and bigger distractions until your dog will work under any conditions.
+We call it the proofing stage.
+This is where we use bigger and bigger distractions until your dog will work under any conditions.
 When do you need obedience the most?
 When it's hardest to get!

 But, it's not all work and no play.
-During your dog's stay s/he will receive a huge amount of attention and affection from the trainers and staff and will get to romp with the other dogs.
+During your dog's stay s/he will receive a huge amount of attention and affection from the trainers and staff and will get to romp with the other dogs several times a day.

 We firmly believe that all dogs are born social.
 Sometimes things happen that turn a friendly dog into an aggressive animal.
 If your dog reacts aggressively when it sees other dogs, or even some humans, it's usually because he doesn't know how to trust.
 He may be experiencing anxiety or even fear and could be over-compensating with aggression.